NathanEpstein/D3xter/README.md

 ## Further Examples/Extended Usage Notes

 ### Pie
-Creates a pie chart from an array of data.
+Creates a pie chart from an array of data (like the bottom-left example).

 ```html
 <html>